Tuesday, May 15, 2012

 Identify Your Interests

 Make a list of what you’re interested in reading about.
-Maybe it’s sports, politics, tips on getting into top colleges, or even news on Lady Gaga.
+Maybe it’s sports, politics, tips on getting into top colleges, private SAT tutoring, or even news on Lady Gaga.
 Now click on the “Who To Follow” tab at the top of your Twitter page and search for feeds to follow by entering those interests in the search box.
 For example, if you type “education” into the search box, you will get feeds like @usedgov (education information straight from the government), @tedtalks (follow amazing speakers through this feed!) and @USNewsEducation (research on college rankings to help you during the college application process).
 The list of feeds goes on and on.
 If you are uncertain of what to add to your list, you can choose to browse by interests or view suggestions that Twitter has generated for you based on who you are already following or who your friends follow.

 Create Twitter Lists